tbali0524/playground-c2779db2/markdowns/static-analysis.md

 * Use `declare(strict_types=1);` and adhere to it.
 * Use type hints for all function parameters and function return types.
 * Use property types in classes.
 This is supported only from `v7.4`, so for a CG puzzle code that must run with php `v7.3`, you can use `/** @var ... */` [PHPDocs](https://phpstan.org/writing-php-code/phpdocs-basics) (also known as _DocBlocks_) to declare the type of the property.
 While the information in such PHPDocs is not enforced by the interpreter at runtime (treated as a comment), `phpstan` uses it during its analysis, and checks whether a value of an other type is ever assigned to that property or not.
 * Many library functions can return _false_ as an error condition (e.g. `str_pos()`, but even `stream_get_line()`).
-You must always check the return value before assigning it to a property, or pass it to a function, that was not meant to receive a boolean value.
+You must always check the return value before assigning it to a property, or pass it to a function that was not meant to receive a boolean value.
     * That means that even an innocent `$a = explode(' ', stream_get_line(STDIN, 256, "\n"));` input parsing line in a CG puzzle is not a "clean code".
 While we _know_ that `stream_get_line()` would never fail in a CG puzzle, the analyser will _not_, and warns you that `explode()` expects a _string_ as its second parameter and not a _string|bool_.
-The easiest way to deal with this is to add an `?: '0'` after the `stream_get_line()` call, so phpstan will now deduct, that even a _false_ return value would be converted to _string_ and no harm can happen.
+The easiest way to deal with this is to add an `?: '0'` after the `stream_get_line()` call, so phpstan will now deduct that a _false_ return value would be converted to _string_, and no harm can happen.
 * The php `array` is a very flexible type, but using the `array` word in type hints does not tell much about its actual contents.
 At high rule levels, you need to add an additional `PHPDocs` block to define the array's real _shape_.
-For example, `int[]` is a vector of integers, while `array<string, float>` is an associative array, where the keys are strings and the values are floats.
+For example, `int[]` is a vector of integers, while `array<string, float>` is an associative array where the keys are strings and the values are floats.
 More complex shapes are also supported.
 At first, doing this feels tedious, but the additional analysing capability can prevent many bugs. _(And you might start feeling like you are coding in Java... :-) )_
 * In many CG puzzle codes, I made debug logging toggleable by using a global `const DEBUG = true;` line, then later using `if (DEBUG) { error_log('...'); }` conditionals.
 At some rule level, `phpstan` will figure out that the condition is always _true_ (or _false_) and will complain.
 You can silence such 'false positives' by adding a `// @phpstan-ignore-next-line` line to your source.
 Another possibility is to add the constant to a `dynamicConstantNames` entry in your config file _(see below)_.

 ## Custom configuration file for `PHPStan`